 • Hybrid Cloud: In this combination of public and private cloud platforms, data and applications move seamlessly between the two, giving the organization greater flexibility and helping to optimize infrastructure, security, and compliance.

 A cloud platform helps you bring new solutions to life.
 You can build, run, and manage applications across multiple clouds, on-premises, and at the edge, with the tools and frameworks of your choice.
+Cloud platforms operate by offering a suite of services and tools hosted on remote servers, which are accessed over the internet.

 Cloud Platform Benefits